tbedford/Website-Test/source/articles/excel-aint-a-database.md

 # Excel ain't a database!

+Summary: A light-hearted story on the problems of using Excel as a database.

 So I got a call from a mate who owns an oil services company.
 He was a gibbering wreck on the end of the phone "I've got this spreadsheet with my customer list in it and I need to get these companies out